batsonjay/uploadDistributor/docs/architecture.md

 ## Upload Flow

-1. User uploads an `.mp3` file and a songlist file via a client.
+1. User uploads an `.mp3` file and associated metadata (collected into a songlist file) via a client.
 2. The client sends the files and metadata to the daemon via its API.
+3. The daemon parses the songlist, returning the parsed results to the client for validation or correction
-3. The daemon creates a worker thread to handle the upload.
+4. After receiving the validated songlist data, the daemon creates a worker thread to handle the upload.
-4. The worker thread:
+5. The worker thread:
    - Stores the media file transiently.
    - Normalizes and stores the songlist persistently.
    - Uploads the media to AzuraCast, Mixcloud, and SoundCloud.